Academic and Computer Integrity Policies

 Dean’s List and President’s Honor Roll

 Dean’s List - Students enrolled full-time who earn a semester grade point average of 3.2 or better for the semester are placed on the Dean’s List.

 President’s Honor Roll - Students who have earned a minimum of 20 hours of credit at the college, are carrying a minimum of 6 semester hours in a given semester, and have a cumulative grade point average of 3.5 or higher are included in the President’s Honor Roll for that semester.

 Wytheville Community College has one formal graduation exercise in May for students completing certificate, diploma, and degree programs.
 All graduating students completing their programs in the spring are encouraged to attend graduation.
+Students completing in the fall semester may choose to attend the following spring graduation.
 Prospective graduates must meet with their faculty advisor and file an application for graduation by the published deadline.
-Applications can be obtained in the Admissions Office or online.
+Applications can be obtained in the Admissions and Records Office or online.
 Students are permitted to participate in the Spring graduation ceremony if they have completed a program of study or will complete their program during the summer term.